Introduction to Imperialism (15)

 In North America, the strategic potentiality of the indigenous Resistance depended on the context of war and peace between the European metropolises and their colonies, and on that of the colonies between themselves (1763-1814).
 Wars and formal or unequal treaties neutralized the political base of the Native Americans’ Resistance; and the colonies of population of European origin, with a permanent military and civilian territorial administration, ended up with its social base.
 The last Aboriginal insurrection: the Apache Wars, was reduced in 1886.
 The Sandwich Islands preserved their independence in the frame of the expansion and the rivalry between the colonial Powers of the Pacific; but the multi-racial migration, the epidemics, the missionaries and the coup d’état of the colonists in 1893 led to the annexation of the Hawaiian Islands.

-As to Palestine, “For the last thirty years, alien immigrants have been forced upon us.
+This was seen and described in real time like this: For the last thirty years, alien immigrants have been forced upon us.
 Now, these immigrants, though still a minority, want to have a Jew State in our Country, in which we would become the minority.”
 (Jamal al-Husayni, Vice-President of the Arab Higher Committee and head of the Palestinian Delegation at the London Conference; from his speech delivered there in January-1947.)
+That is exactly what an unfortunate United Nations’ resolution ended up allowing:

 The majority proposal [of the UNO] is so manifestly unjust to the Arabs that it is difficult to see how – in Sir Alexander Cadogan’s words – ‘we could reconcile it with our conscience’.”
-(Comment by Ernest Bevin, British Secretary of State for Foreign Affairs, on the United Nations Plan for the Partition of Palestine into Two States, approved by the Resolution 181 [II] on 1947 November 29, by 33 votes in favour, 13 against, and 10 abstentions including the United Kingdom, which thus intended not to get its hands dirty in that disaster after having caused everything from the Balfour Declaration in 1917.
-For the first time since the War, the United States and the Soviet Union voted in unison in the General Assembly in favour of the partition of Palestine.)
+(Comment by Ernest Bevin, British Secretary of State for Foreign Affairs, on the United Nations Plan for the Partition of Palestine into Two States, approved by the Resolution 181 [II] on 1947 November 29, by 33 votes in favour, 13 against, and 10 abstentions including the United Kingdom, which thus intended not to get its hands dirty in that disaster after having caused everything from the Balfour Declaration in 1917.)
+For the first time since the War, the United States and the Soviet Union voted in unison in the General Assembly in favour of the partition of Palestine.

 Our people will never forget the help that the Soviet Union offered us, nor its loyal support to Israel, in its struggle for independence in its historical cradle.”
 (From the letter of David Ben-Gurion, Prime Minister of Israel, to Stalin, thanking him for the support of the USSR and its satellites to Israel at the UNO, and for their rejection – even through the veto – of the Resolution 194, in December 1948, which recognized the right of the 750,000 Palestinians expelled from their homes and cities, as well as their descendant and heirs, to return to them.
 The United States and the United Kigdom voted in favour of the resolution.)